roderickmackenzie/h14pod/CW/lit_review_latex/task.md

 2. The topic of the literature review
 -------------------------------------
 This literature review will be *on solar energy harvesting*, specifically turning the suns energy into a useful power source for man kind.
 The way you approach the topic is up to you, for example if are doing an MSc in Electrical Engineering, you may want to focus on the challenges of running an electricity grid with a lot solar in it.
-If your MSc is in Materials Science, you may want to focus on novel materials used in 3rd generation solar cells, or if your MSc is in the bio-sciences, you may want to focus on growing bio-mass to then burning bio-mass to generate energy.
+If your MSc is in Materials Science, you may want to focus on novel materials used in 3rd generation solar cells, or if your MSc is in the bio-sciences, you may want to focus on growing bio-mass to then burn to generate energy.
 The exact focus is up to you, but your review must extensively answer at least three of the following points.

- - Discuss the past and future cost harvesting of solar energy, and how these have/will changed over time.
+ - Discuss the past and future cost of harvesting solar energy, and how these have/will change over time.
- - Under what circumstances/where in the world does solar energy already out compete fossil fuels in terms of costs, how is this projected to change?
+ - Under what circumstances/where in the world does solar energy already out compete fossil fuels in terms of costs, how is this projected to change and why?
- - What types of solar technologies available, and how these have developed over time?
+ - What types of solar harvesting technologies are available, and how these have developed over time?
+What will happen to these different types of technology in the future?
- - Upcoming and promising methods of harvesting the suns energy.
+ - What are the upcoming and promising methods of harvesting the suns energy.
  - Predict how will the UKs electricity be produced in 20 years and why?
- - How solar energy can be stored for use at night.
+ - How can solar energy be stored for use at night.
  - When might we run out of coal and oil?